aaronbloomfield/pdr/labs/lab06/index.md

 Once the program is completed, we will need to see if that file is the same as the sample input.
 To do so, enter the following command.
 We'll assume, for this example, that we are using the 300x300 grid, and words2.txt.

 ```
+# Use `man diff` to learn more about the diff command
 diff output.txt 300x300.words2.out.txt
 ```

 This will examine the two files byte-by-byte, and look for differences.
-If there are no differences, then diff will not print out ANY output.
+If there are no differences, then `diff` will not print out ANY output.
 If there are differences, then they will be printed to the screen.
-This means that if diff prints anything, then your program is NOT producing the same results as we are expecting.
+This means that if `diff` prints anything, then your program is NOT producing the same results as we are expecting.
 All hope is not lost, though!
 If you look at the two files (you can load them up both in Emacs), it may very well be that the difference is in formatting -- you use two spaces, we use one space, for example.

+You can provide the `-w` flag to `diff` to have it ignore all whitespace on the lines it is comparing.

 Keep in mind that your program execution may include a bit of additional output -- such as the prompts for the filenames, the timing information, etc.  If that is the only difference between output.txt and the sample output, then that's fine.

 If the files are not sorted the same -- meaning that the words listed are the same, but in a different order -- then diff will report differences between the files.
-You can use the Unix 'sort' command to sort BOTH files before comparison to fix this:
+You can use the Unix `sort` command to sort BOTH files before comparison to fix this:

 ```
 # Pipe the result of your program execution to `sort`, and then redirect that to output.txt